Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Mergeability Metrics

 \section{Mergeability Metrics}

-We introduce a suite of $28$ expandable pairwise metrics to study model compatibility.
-Since no single metric is sufficiently predictive (\ref{app:individual_metrics}), we leverage their combined expressivity to characterize mergeability.
-These metrics are computed without performing the merge, enabling efficient pre-screening of model pairs.
+To study what drives mergeability before performing the merge, we introduce a set of $28$ interpretable pairwise metrics that capture the geometric and functional relationship between two models and provide a pre-merge signal of mergeability.
+Because no single metric is sufficiently predictive in isolation (\ref{app:individual_metrics}), we combine them to characterize mergeability.
+These metrics are computed offline without performing the merge, enabling efficient pre-screening of model pairs.
 For layer-wise metrics, we report the mean across all layers.
 We categorize these metrics into the following five groups (detailed definitions in \ref{app:metrics}).